sufetter/suffeter/README.md

 ## 🚀 About Me

 My name is Daniil Lobunets, I am a 3rd year student at BSTU.
-The main direction is backend development.
+The main direction is backend development using Go.
 I’m also familiar with Frontend (now I work with it as a hobby) and already worked with Next JS, Thustand/Redux and etc.
 In my free time I create ~~worthless~~ various pet projects and try to develop myself.